matoanbach/Ansible/Module 3 - Managing RHEL 9 with Ansible/Lesson 14 - Managing Storage.md

   - `volumes`: the LVM logical volumes and their properties

 # 14.3 Developing Advanced Playbooks
+- To develop advanced Ansible (exam lab) solutions, it's recommended to use a phased approach
+  - First, set up a generic framework that shows how you are going to take care of any conditional task execution.
+In this phase don't use specific modules but put as much as you can in the `debug` module and focus on structure.
+  - Next, work out the conditionals and facts you may want to check.
+Still no details about specific modules but check the facts using the `debug` module.
+  - Finally, work out module specifics and produce the working solution.
+In this phase, consider using tags to allow you to test specific parts only.

 # Lesson 14 Lab: Managing Storage